abizovnuralem/abizovnuralem/README.md

 - 👋 Hi, I’m Nuralem Abizov
-- 🔭 I’m currently working on modern SLAM
+- 🔭 I’m currently working on modern SLAM, RL in Robotics
 - 📫 How to reach me: abizov94@gmail.com